Croton Fertilizer: Tips On Fertilizing Crotons When and How

 Repeat again in late May.

-The third feeding in mid-July can be of benefit to younger Croton plants.
+The third feeding in mid-July can benefit younger Croton plants.

 Avoid feeding the plant in autumn, as this may interrupt the plant’s ability to prepare for overwintering.